 - A requirement for prior NIH approval of any or all recombinant or synthetic nucleic acid molecules projects at the University.

-The responsibility for Biosafety Program at the University rests with the Vice President for Research, who is the IO.
+The responsibility for Biosafety Program at the University rests with the Vice President for Research, Scholarship and Creative Endeavors, who is the IO.
 The IO:

 - Appoints IBC members.

 - Annually evaluates IBC members with input from the IBC Chair and RSC Director